ros2/design/articles/node_lifecycle.md

 ### Create Transition

-This transition will instantiate the node, but will not run any code beyond the constructor.
+This transition will instantiate the node, but will not run any code beyond the constructor.settings.settings.

 ## Management Interface